zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/cells/mutual_authentication_between_cell_services.md

 ---
-title: "Workload mutual authentication"
+title: "Mutual authentication between Cell services"
 status: proposed
 creation-date: "2024-07-01"
 authors: [ "@daveyleach" ]
 coach: "@sxuereb"
 approvers: [ "@andrewn", "@glopezfernandez" ]
-owning-stage: "~devops::<stage>"
+owning-stage: "~devops::tenant scale"
 participating-stages: []
 toc_hide: true
 ---

-We require that all communication between services and both parties are identified and verified as identified in threat modelling exercises.
+## Summary

-Mutual TLS fits this requorement this document is a work in progess and represents a early discussions of exploring mTLS as an option for authentication between services
+We require that all communication between Cell services is secure and both parties identities are verified.

 ## Goals

-The purpose of implementing mutual TLS (mTLS) is to ensure all communication between services is secure and both parties identities are verified.
+The purpose of implementing mutual TLS (mTLS) is to ensure all communication between Cell services is secure and both parties identities are verified.
 This enhances overall system security by mitigating risks associated with unauthorized access and data interception.
-All services that communicate with each other should use mTLS where it's feasible to do so as a secure authentication mechanism
+All Cell services that communicate with each other should use mTLS where it's feasible to do so as a secure authentication mechanism